lifetechOCMS/docs/readme.md

 ltImport('mdPosProduct', 'TbProduct.php');
 ```

-This will load the TbProduct.php file from the models/ directory of the mdPosProduct module.
+This loads the TbProduct.php file from the appropriate directory within the mdPosProduct module, depending on its registered type in the database.

 📁 Import Target Order

-The import system checks the following folders within a module:

-models/

-based/

-controllers/

-views/ (for helper PHP files, not templates)

-If the file exists in any of these, it will be included.

-💡 Best Practice

-Always ensure your filenames match exactly, including case.

-Avoid using the same filename in multiple folders of a module.
+The ltImport() function checks the database for the file's registration and determines its directory by the following MVC type:

+MVC_TYPE : service / controller / Model / View

+The search respects the module structure and includes the file accordingly.

+💡 Why Use ltImport() Over Namespaces?

+While ltImport() functions similarly to a namespace-based loader, it provides additional features tailored to LifetechOCMS, such as:

+✅ Acts like a namespace-based importer for organizing files across modules

+🔐 Handles internal runtime code decryption using the Data Defacing Model (DDM)

+🔎 Ensures secure inclusion based on database-registered module structure

+🔄 Works uniformly across controllers, models, services, and view logic

+In short, ltImport() combines the organizational benefits of namespaces with enhanced runtime security and modular loading control.

 ## ⚡ contributing